 One of my favorite Indian dishes is eggplant curry.

 Well, my efforts paid off because after many attempts, I got closer and closer until I landed on this particular recipe I’m sharing here today.
-I will definitely be making this one time and again when my craving strikes!
+I have since made it countless times!

 I also used a couple of habaneros instead of green chilies because I was craving some (a ton of) heat.